| | | |

 But truly, it’s one of the easiest parts of the meal.
 And this Roast Turkey Recipe with Citrus and Herbs actually bastes itself, giving you plenty of time to enjoy family and friends.
 Well, and get the Thanksgiving sides and beautiful salads ready!

-The key to a delicious roasted turkey is to not overcook it.
+The key to a delicious roasted turkey is not to overcook it.
 It’s that simple.

-How Long To Cook a Turkey
+How Long To Roast a Turkey in the Oven

 Generally speaking, a turkey will take 10 to 13 minutes per pound, depending on how cold the turkey is when it goes into the oven.